league-infrastructure/league-vscode-ext/README.md

 ### Running the extension

-run `npm install` then go to the launch menu and select `Run Extension`.
+run `npm install` then go to the launch menu and select `Run Extension`, selecting the variant for the  `test-server.py`  reciever, or for the main `cspawner` flask app, running locally on port 5000

 ## Packaging and distribution